-The NC A&T Teacher Education Program requires that each candidate seeking initial (A) licensure submit six electronic evidences.
+The NC A&T Teacher Education Program requires that each candidate seeking Initial "A" licensure submit six electronic evidences.
 Evidences meet four broad competency areas: content knowledge, pedagogical knowledge, positive impact on student learning, and leadership.

-Students who fail to complete evidences during courses as outlined below will not complete the course satisfactorily.
+Students who fail to complete evidences during courses as attached will not complete the course satisfactorily.
 The School of Education at NC A&T State University must present evidence to the North Carolina Department of Public Instruction that NC A&T students who complete the licensure requirements will be effective teachers--that they are Future-Ready Educators.
 Therefore, students who fail to complete evidences at the proficient level will not be recommended for licensure.
 A description of the electronic evidences may be found in the Teacher Education Electronic Evidences Handbook .